adamsjlcode/HA_2023/automations/README.md

 - **Triggers**: Changes in `input_number.home_light_brightness`.
 - **Actions**: Adjust brightness of all on lights (except those related to screens) to match the input_number value.
 - **Conditions**: None.
-- **Dependencies**: Lights that are turned on and exclude "_screen" in their entity ID.
+- **Dependencies**: Lights that are turned on and exclude "\_screen" in their entity ID.

+---

-### 2. Turn Off Lights on No Motion
+**Turn Off Lights on No Motion**

 **Description**:
 This automation turns off lights in various areas of the home when no motion is detected for a specified amount of time, with room-specific delays.
-The delays are controlled by `input_number` entities.
+The delays are controlled by input_number entities.

 - **Triggers**: No motion detected in rooms like the bedroom, kitchen, stairs, and media room, or when front or back doors are closed for a certain period of time.
 - **Actions**: Turn off the lights in the corresponding room when no motion is detected.
 - **Conditions**: Runs only if `input_boolean.sync_music_lights` and `input_boolean.theme_mode` are both off.
 - **Dependencies**: Lights in the respective rooms, controlled by motion or contact sensors.

+---

+**Switch: Bedroom All Lights Off (Long Press)**

+**Description**:
+This automation turns off all bedroom lights when the user long presses the off button on the bedroom Hue dimmer switch.

+- **Triggers**: Long press on the off button for the specified bedroom Hue dimmer switch.
+- **Actions**: Turns off all bedroom lights with a smooth 5-second transition.
+- **Conditions**: None.

+---

+**Switch: Bedroom All Lights On (Long Press)**

+**Description**:
+This automation turns on all bedroom lights to full brightness and a warm color temperature when the user long presses the on button on the bedroom Hue dimmer switch.

+- **Triggers**: Long press on the on button for the specified bedroom Hue dimmer switch.
+- **Actions**: Turns on all bedroom lights with a 60-second transition, setting brightness to 100% and color temperature to 228.
+- **Conditions**: None.

+---

+**Switch: Bedroom Lights On (Short Press)**

+**Description**:
+This automation turns on the bedroom lights when the user short presses the on button on the bedroom Hue dimmer switch.

+- **Triggers**: Short press on the on button for the specified bedroom Hue dimmer switch.
+- **Actions**: Turns on specified bedroom lights with a 5-second transition, setting brightness to 100% and color temperature to 234.
+- **Conditions**: None.

+---

+**Switch: Bedroom Lights Off (Short Press)**

+**Description**:
+This automation turns off the bedroom lights when the user short presses the off button on the bedroom Hue dimmer switch.

+- **Triggers**: Short press on the off button for the specified bedroom Hue dimmer switch.
+- **Actions**: Turns off specified bedroom lights with a smooth 5-second transition.
+- **Conditions**: None.

+---

+**Switch: Downstairs Lights On (Short Press)**

+**Description**:
+This automation turns on specified lights downstairs to full brightness with a cool color temperature when the user short presses the on button on the downstairs Hue dimmer switch.

+- **Triggers**: Short press on the on button for the specified downstairs Hue dimmer switch.
+- **Actions**: Turn on specified downstairs lights with a 15-second transition, setting brightness to 100% and color temperature to 412.
+- **Conditions**: None.

+---

+**Switch: Downstairs Lights Off (Short Press)**

+**Description**:
+This automation turns off the specified downstairs lights when the user short presses the off button on the downstairs Hue dimmer switch.

+- **Triggers**: Short press on the off button for the specified downstairs Hue dimmer switch.
+- **Actions**: Turns off specified downstairs lights with a smooth 5-second transition.
+- **Conditions**: None.
+  !

 ## How to Contribute